kbmakevin/cencol_w2018/comp321_011/notes.md

 10. Data integration increses data duplication and does not facilitate reconciliations among systems.
     -  **false**, data integration reduces data duplication and reconciliations among systems
+---

+# Week2
+- netsuite, complete ERP in the cloud
+    - bought out by Oracle

+---

+# Week3
+- showed lots of pictures in wk3 on ecent
+- started lec slides: relational dbms
+-